Longtime Florida child advocate George Sheldon dies at 71

 - Steven Tyler sends cease-and-desist to Trump for use of song

+“He was truly a selfless man,” said former Florida Gov. Charlie Crist, who appointed Sheldon to lead the embattled child welfare agency in 2008.
+“Secretary Sheldon cared deeply about children and was a wonderful public servant and will be dearly missed.”

-It was Sheldon’s idea to mobilize when the devastating earthquake struck Haiti in 2010, overseeing evacuations, medical care and adoptions for hundreds.
+It was Sheldon’s idea to mobilize when a devastating earthquake struck Haiti in 2010.
+He oversaw evacuations, medical care and adoptions for hundreds.

-Former Gov. Charlie Crist said Sheldon was a selfless man who truly cared for children.
+“It was all because of his heart and how much he cared for people,” Crist said.

+But Sheldon’s time leading Illinois’ Department of Children and Family Services was arduous.
+While he was adroit at obtaining federal funds and creating opportunities for foster children there, he resigned in 2017 amid an ethics investigation into mismanagement and contracts that benefited some of his Florida associates.